dgaydukov/orchestration-best-practice/readme.md

 ### Description

 In this project, I'm going to show container orchestratiton with docker compose for local development, docker swarm for simple projects and kubernetes for production.
+Here we have a simple app to manage notes.
+So you have `title`, `desc`, `date`.
+You can add, modify and delete notes.

 ### Installation